rht-labs/tech-exercise/docs/slides/content/tech-exercise-iv.md

 #### Why do we do it?
 An observable system can tell us many things:

-* how users use our products so that we can understand how to scope features and fixes
+* how our products are used such that we can understand how to scope features and fixes
-* what to prioritize next for features and fixes
+* the features and fixes to prioritize next
-* what needs to be responded quickly
+* what needs to be responded to quickly
-* the code we ship deliver the value as we expect or not
+* the code we ship is delivering value as we expect or not